-In addition, future changes in tax laws could limit the ability of the Company to obtain tax deductions in future periods.
+Future changes in tax laws could limit the ability of the Company to obtain tax deductions in future periods.
 To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Company to realize the net deferred tax assets recorded at the reporting date could be impacted.